|

 carved ivory prayer stands and Macdonald's maple desk -- the most

+significant piece of Sir John A memorabilia in Dief's collection.
 As well, the centre houses some three million documents and nearly

 8,000 photographs relating to Diefenbaker -- items which are drawing